Aly Hassan: Career

 In his next home match, Hassan scored a hat-trick, his first professional goals, to lift the Strikers to a 3–2 victory against the Puerto Rico Islanders.
 Hassan recorded his second hat-trick of the season less than a month later, scoring three times against Fresno Fuego in the U.S. Open Cup Second Round match on May 22.

 On January 9, 2013, the Strikers announced that Hassan will go on loan to Club Aurora.

-On June 26, 2015, Hassan was transferred to Ottawa Fury FC after the conclusion of the Strikers' Spring season.
+On June 26, 2015, Hassan was transferred to Ottawa Fury after the conclusion of the Strikers' Spring season.

+Hassan was named Fort Lauderdale United's first-ever general manager on May 13, 2025.
+In this role he oversees the soccer operations for the club's USL Super League, USL League One, USL League Two, and USL W League sides, in addition to their youth teams.